Up to homotopy algebras with strict units: Minimal models

 From lemmas \ref{seccio} and \ref{seccio+}, uniqueness follows at once from both the non-unitary and unitary cases.

 \begin{proposition} Let $\rho : P_\infty \longrightarrow P'_\infty$ be a \emph{quis} between minimal Sullivan operads.
 Then, $\rho$ is an isomorphism. \end{proposition}

-\begin{proof} Because of the previous lemmas \ref{seccio} and \ref{seccio+}, $\rho$ has a section $\sigma$ which, by the two out of three property is also a \emph{quis}.
-So $\sigma$ also has a section and it's both a monomorphism and an epimorphism. \end{proof}
+\begin{proof} Because of the previous lemmas \ref{seccio} and \ref{seccio+}, $\rho$ has a section $\sigma$, which by the two out of three property is also a \emph{quis}.
+So $\sigma$ also has a section and it is both a monomorphism and an epimorphism. \end{proof}

 \begin{theorem} Let $\varphi :P_\infty \lra P$ and $\varphi': P'_\infty \lra P$ be two Sullivan minimal models of $P$.
 Then there is an isomorphism $\psi : P_\infty \lra P'_\infty$, unique up-to-homotopy, such that $\varphi' \psi\simeq \varphi$. \end{theorem}